exadel-inc/esl/e2e/README.md

 6. Make sure you check the "Update snapshots" checkbox
 7. Click on the "Run workflow" button.

-The update-commit will be created and pushed to the specified branch under your GitHub account.
+The job will create a pull request with updated snapshots against the specified branch.

 ## Check Automation Test Results